-Figure 1-typical backmount SPOT showing: (a) Argos antenna, (b) communications port with plug, (c) LED indicator light, (d) magnetic switch, and (e) wet/dry sensors.
+Figure 1- SPOT tag showing: (a) Argos antenna, (b) communications port with plug, (c) indicator light, (d) magnetic switch, (e) wet/dry sensors.

-Note: the magnetic switch is not visible.
+The magnetic switch is not visible.
 It is located near the base of the communication port.
 Swiping a magnet across the communication port will activate the switch.

 The wet/dry sensor is composed of two or more metal discs on the surface of the tag.
-Do not cover any of the metal discs with anything including anti-fouling substances and/or attachment adhesives (e.g. epoxy).
-Sea water contact is essential for normal function of the tag.
+Do not cover any of the metal discs with anything including anti-fouling substances and/or attachment adhesives (e.g., epoxy).
+Seawater contact is essential for normal function of the tag.

 The communications port is where the Wildlife Computers Communications Cable connects to the tag.
-Prior to a deployment, this port should be sealed with the plug provided.
+Prior to deployment, this port should be sealed with the plug provided.
 Smear a small amount of the silicone grease supplied onto the sides and bottom of the plug, align the plug and pins, and carefully push the plug into the port.
 If it does not align easily with the pins, rotate it 180° and try again.
-The plug prevents corrosion of the pins during the deployment; however, the plug is not required for the tag to function normally.
+The plug prevents corrosion of the pins during deployment; however, the plug is not required for the tag to function normally.